cvonfeldt/BOTS-Splunk/BOTS v1 - Web Brute Force Investigation/README.md

-# 01 - Boss of the SOC (BOTS) v1 - Website Defacement Investigation
+# 01 - Boss of the SOC (BOTS) v1 - Website Defacement Investigation with Process Lineage and MITRE ATT&CK analysis

 ## Overview
 This documents an investigation into a website defacement attack against imreallynotbatman.com, a Wayne Enterprises web property.
 The attack was carried out by the threat actor group Po1s0n1vy.
 All activity was investigated using Splunk with data sources including Suricata IDS, Fortigate firewall, stream:http, and Sysmon logs.